stevetorr/wannier_shift/docs/background.md

 ---
 # Introduction, Background, and Motivation

+**On this page, we provide an overview of the physics background and an introduction to why this task is relevant and computationally demanding.**

 ## Physical Background: Motivation for Layered Materials

 Conventional bulk solids are made of three-dimensional crystals with strong chemical bonding in between atomic constituents.
 Ever since the discovery of graphene \[[Nobel2010](https://www.nobelprize.org/nobel_prizes/physics/laureates/2010/press.html)\], there have been intense reserach investigations on  layered materials.
 These are materials with strong chemical bonding between the atoms in the same sheet and weaker van der Waals interactions between the neighboring sheets.
 Because of the nature of the weak interlayer bonding, individual sheets of atoms can be exfoliated via a mechanical method involving scotch tape.
 Ever since, the library of experimentally accessible 2D materials is constantly growing with new types of layers that can be exfoliated or fabricated.
 They can host a variety range of physical properties as well.
 For example, some layers can be magnetic or superconducting.
 There are great implications for the applications using these layered materials in industry or fundamental research.